apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 broadcast to all of the executors.
 It then passes the input RDD to `ShuffleWriteProcessor.write()` which requests a `ShuffleWriter` from the shuffle manager, and this is where it gets a Comet shuffle writer.

-`ShuffleWriteProcessor` then invokes the dependency RDD and fetches rows/batches and passes them to the shuffle writer.
+`ShuffleWriteProcessor` then invokes the dependency RDD and fetches rows/batches and passes them to Comet's shuffle writer, which writes batches to disk in Arrow IPC format.

 As a result, we cannot avoid having one native plan to produce the shuffle input and another native plan for writing the batches to the shuffle file.